 Cleaning And Containment

 The cleaning, containment, and drying phases happen concurrently.
-When drying the home, damp areas are taped off in order to concentrate the heat to the rooms that need it.
+For example, when drying the home, we tape off damp areas in order to concentrate the heat to the rooms that need it.
 This containment enables the work crew to control the environment of the room and protect the rest of the house.

 During the drying process, crews monitor the dehumidifiers’ intake and output temperatures and humidity levels.
-They will compare the readings to those from the inspection phase.
+Then, they will compare the readings to those from the inspection phase.
 As rooms are declared dry, crews will often move equipment around to other areas of the home.

 All personal belongings need to be cleaned and sanitized to prevent unwanted mold and bacterial growth.
-Carpeting, clothing, and drapery are given antimicrobial treatments.
-Air scrubbers may also be used to remove particles and moisture from the air.
+Next, we give antimicrobial treatments to carpeting, clothing, and drapery.
+We also use air scrubbers to remove particles and moisture from the air.

 After the water is dried up, then the team will begin repairs.
 Restoration involves replacing materials like drywall and insulation, perhaps replacing entire walls.
-Older homes are likely to contain toxic substances like lead and asbestos so all protective precautions will be used.
+We take all protective precautions as older homes are likely to contain toxic substances like lead and asbestos.

 Water Damage Cleanup Chattanooga